Selene310187/Bond-of-Friendship/README.md

 This mod for Skyrim Special Edition introduces three lesser powers to make traveling with followers more comfortable.
 They are added to you automatically.
 Each lesser power opens a menu upon casting.

 ### Lesser Power 1: Bond of Friendship (the Actor Manager)
+Used for managing features and actors (i.e. followers and all types of commanded actors such as summons or reanimated minions).

 - **Automatic Calm:** A passive ability that automatically stops any hostility due to friendly fire towards other actors who possess this ability and the player.
 - **Friendly Hits:** This option toggles whether the actor ignores friendly fire or reacts to it.
 - **Friendly Hits:** This option toggles whether the actor ignores friendly fire or reacts to it.